Mount Sefuri

 Mount Sefuri (脊振山, Sefuri-san) is a 1054.6 m peak of the Sefuri Mountains, which are located on the border of Fukuoka, Fukuoka Prefecture, and Kanzaki, Saga Prefecture, Japan.

 Outline

 This mountain is the tallest peak of the Sefuri Mountain range between Fukuoka Prefecture and Saga Prefecture on the island of Kyūshū.
 Before the Meiji Restoration, this mountain was a center of the Shugendō religion in this region, along with Mount Hiko.
 Mount Sefuri is the location where the Buddhist priest Eisai first planted tea after his return to Japan from Song dynasty China in the Kamakura period.

 Facilities

-On the top of Mount Sefuri, there are two military sites.
-One is a radar site operated by the Japan Air Self-Defense Force, and the other is a communication station operated by the United States Air Force in Japan.
+On the top of Mount Sefuri, there is a military site, a radar site operated by the Japan Air Self-Defense Force.
+The communications station operated by the United States Air Force in Japan was closed in 1991.

 Routes

 The most popular route to climb this mountain is from Shiiba Bus Stop of Nishitetsu Bus.
 It takes about from two and half hours to three hours to the top.